data-fair/lib/README.md

 ```

 The colorscheme is a standardized object that describes the colorscheme as a json-schema.
 More info about the structure it must follow can be found here : [`color-scheme/schema.json`](https://github.com/data-fair/lib/blob/main/src/color-scheme/schema.json)

+## Prompts

+This directory contains example prompts for AI chats (tested with copilot chat).